UtopiaOS/UtopiaV3/CONTRIBUTING.md

 ## Pull request Q&A

-**I've submitted a PR and it passes the CI, when can I expect it to be merged?**
+**I've submitted a PR, and it passes the CI, when can I expect it to be merged?**

 While your PR passing the CI is a good sign, specially if your PR closes an issue or implements a feature that has been requested and approved by the Utopia maintainers, it doesn't mean it might get merged right away, your pull request might need some reviews and changes before it can be part of the Utopia codebase.